-Greece has responded to the EU’s suggestion of opening its borders to 15 approved countries, by permitting all of the suggestions into the country, as of July 1, 2020.
+Greece has responded to the EU’s suggestion of opening its borders to approved third-party countries, by permitting all of the suggestions into the country, as of July 1, 2020.

 On June 30th, The EU officially published the list of ‘safe' countries that will be allowed to travel to the European Union for the purpose of tourism starting on July 1st, 2020.
 The press release made by the EU was only a recommendation.
 Each country will still make their own travel restrictions based on the recommendation.

 Greece first decided on allowing all 15 of the suggested 15 nations into the country for the purposes of tourism, starting on July 1, 2020, but has now removed some from the list.

 In line with European guidelines, Greece is extending permission to enter the country to permanent residents of the following third countries:

 - South Korea

 - China **only based on reciprocity

 This list of countries is to be regularly updated, at least every two weeks.